sergsoares/sergsoares.github.io/content/posts/2023-11-15-create-a-private-cloud-inside-a-vps-proxmox-alternative.md

 root@debian-s-2vcpu-4gb-sfo3-01:~#  lxc config set core.https_address [::]
 ```

-With the certificate alloweb by lxd server, we can connect from lxdware inside lxd server:
+With the certificate alloweb by lxd server, we can connect from lxdware inside lxd server.

 ### Troubleshooting